-- Pre-2013, Pierce County saw about 5 new cases of hepatitis C per year.
-By 2016, the number had climbed to 32.
+- Pre-2013, Pierce County saw about five new cases of hepatitis C per year.
+By 2016, the number had climbed to 32

-- 56% of cases were between 18 and 35.
+- 56% of hepatitis C cases were between the ages of 18 and 35

 The Roots of the Heroin Crisis in Everett and Snohomish County

 How bad is the heroin epidemic in Snohomish County?
+Some concerning statistics include:

 - In 2013, two-thirds of the county’s overdose deaths were due to heroin or prescription opioids.

-- Prevention of improper opioid painkiller prescribing;
+- Prevent improper opioid painkiller prescriptions

-- Increased access to Medication-Assisted Treatment
+- Increased access to medication-assisted treatment

-- Better access to naloxone
+- Better access to lifesaving naloxone

 - Referrals to treatment for overdose survivors